-All words and expressions used in this Development Plan have the meanings given to them in the Shire of Broome Town Planning Scheme No.4 (the Scheme).
+All words and expressions used in this Structure Plan have the meanings given to them in the Shire of Broome Town Planning Scheme No.4 (the Scheme).

-4.0 REQUIREMENT FOR LOCAL DEVELOPMENT PLANS TO BE PREPARED
+4.0 REQUIREMENT FOR LOCAL STRUCTURE PLANS TO BE PREPARED

-Further to clause 4.25.2.1 of the Scheme, the local government or the Commission may require the preparation of a Local Development Plan prior to approving the subdivision and/or development of land within the District Development Plan area.
+Further to Part 6 of the Planning and Development (Local Planning Schemes) Regulations 2015 the Commission may require the preparation of a Local Structure Plan as a condition of subdivision approval of land within the District Structure Plan area.

-The Local Development Plan is to be prepared in accordance with the requirements of clause 4.25 of the Scheme and is to elaborate and enhance the detail contained in this District Development Plan as the basis for subdivision and development.
+The Local Structure Plan is to elaborate and enhance the detail contained in this District Structure Plan as the basis for subdivision and development.